jqmmes/Jay/Readme.md

 Clone this repository to your IDE of choice, and depending on the platform you want to develop to, import Jay-Android or Jay-x86 to your project.

+For more information on how to use Jay please check chapters 3, 4 and appendix B from my PhD Thesis.
+You can download it [https://joaquimsilva.me/thesis.pdf](here).

 ## Requirements

 In order to build Jay, your machine must have installed the latest version of